Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

 \subsection{Galactic spiral arms in 3D}

-By computing the contrast $\Delta V$ we found the regions of the Galactic plane where the rotation deviates from circular motion.
+By computing the contrast $\Delta V$ we found the regions of the Galactic plane where the rotation deviates from the axisymmetric velocity.
 Interestingly, these regions are arranged in spiral structures in the $x-y$ plane.
-Moreover, the full 3D information of the sample allows us to explore $x-z$ and $y-z$ slices to have the complete picture of the kinematic spiral arms.
+Moreover, the full 3D information of the sample would allow us to explore $x-z$ and $y-z$ slices to have the complete picture of the kinematic spiral arms.

+To study the structure in 3D, with a good signal to noise ratio, we need to relax the constraint on $|z|$, while keeping all other constrains previously stated.
+In this section, we will use all the stars with $|z| < 1.0$ kpc; this increased z range, compared with sections \ref{sec:data} and \ref{sec:DV}, allows us to see the structure beyond the thin disc.
+With this new set of constraints, we end up with a subsample of 877,508 stars that belong to the thin and thick discs.

-To obtain the other two $\Delta V$ projections of our sample, we divided the $x-y$ plane into rows (labelled with numbers) and columns (labelled with letters), where each row and column have a width of 0.8 kpc.
+In order to explore the 3D structure of the Galaxy, we divided the observed volume into rows and columns (labelled with numbers and letters, respectively), each with a width of 0.8 kpc.
+Fig. \ref{fig:V_xz} includes, at its centre, our original $\Delta V$ x-y map used in previous sections, as well as the column and row extracts.

-For the columns, we defined regions limited by a minimum and maximum value of x, while $-4\leq y\leq4$ and $-1\leq z\leq1$; this increased z range, compared with sections \ref{sec:data} and \ref{sec:DV}, allows us to see the structure beyond the thin disc.
+For the columns, we defined regions limited by a minimum and maximum value of x, while $-4\leq y\leq4$ and $-1\leq z\leq1$.
 Next, all stars inside each column are projected on the $y-z$ plane, and from here we apply the same procedure explained in sec. \ref{sec:DV}, i.e., divide this projection into cells coloured by the local value of $\Delta V$.
 The resulting projections are shown in the vertical subplots of Fig. \ref{fig:V_xz}, and labelled from A to H.

-For the rows, we delimit the maximum and minimum values of y, while $-13\leq x\leq-5$ and $-1\leq z\leq1$.
+Similarly, for the rows, we delimit the maximum and minimum values of y, while $-13\leq x\leq-5$ and $-1\leq z\leq1$.
 Then, all stars inside each of these horizontal regions are projected on the x-z plane.
 The resulting projections are shown in the horizontal subplots of Fig. \ref{fig:V_xz}, and numbered from 1 to 8.

-The $x-y$ grid and resulting slices are shown in Fig. \ref{fig:V_xz}, which is a set of cross sections of the disc rotational velocity distribution, that provides a full three-dimensional picture of the kinematic spiral arms.
-These projections allow us to observe the extent of the spirals above and below the plane.